Rebates to Help You Save Water, Energy, and Money

-- Lawn conversion to water-efficient landscaping: up to half of eligible costs, maximum rebates are $750 for a single-family home and $4,500 for a multi-family or non-residential property.
+- Lawn conversion to water-efficient landscaping: up to half of eligible costs; maximum rebate is $750 for a single-family home and $4,500 for a multi-family or non-residential property.
 You must get approval from Zone 7 prior to removing turf.

 - Clothes washer: up to $100 on qualified "Energy Star Most Efficient" models.
 Ask the appliance retailer for Zone 7 Washer Rebate application or click the photo below.
 Current washer rebate program ends 12/31/17.

 - Weather-based irrigation controller: up to $75 for single-family homes, $100 for multi-family properties, and up to $3,000 for commercial properties.
 Today's controllers are dramatically easier to use.